Bustling Milan is the commercial capital of Italy and many blue-chip companies have made the city their home.

 Consider the Neighborhood

 The neighborhood you choose is of critical importance as it also determines how much you’ll pay.
-As you can expect, neighborhoods with plenty of amenities nearby will be more expensive than those with fewer amenities.
+As you can expect, neighborhoods with plenty of amenities nearby will be more expensive than those with fewer amenities, is important that you consider the administration on the neighborhood and how the HOA woks, you can get more info about HOA on this website, Realty Times.

 While you certainly want to save money, consider how comfortable your stay in a certain location will be.
 Are you, for instance, able to commute conveniently to your college or place of work?